Note

 This tutorial assumes that both the DNS Server and domain controller are on the same virtual machine.
 If the DNS Server is configured on a different VM than the domain controller VM, latency when syncing objects could result in automated deployment issues.

-Choose an Azure Marketplace image
+Choose an Azure image

-Under SQL virtual machines, select the High availability checkbox.
-In the Image box, type the version of SQL Server that you're interested in (such as 2019), and then choose a SQL Server image (such as Free SQL Server License: SQL 2019 Developer on Windows Server 2019).
+In the Select an image offer box, choose a SQL Server image (such as Free SQL Server License: SQL Server 2025 Enterprise Developer on Windows Server 2025).

 Choose basic settings